 My insecurity was not just a product of vanity, but also a safety concern.
 Visibly Egyptian, I was never able to escape long security checks at airports, racist cat-calls, and targeted bullying, fellow students would call me an ‘ugly Egyptian,’ amongst other slurs.
 Even during my time at McGill, I am constantly racially fetishized.
 In my first year, I was followed home at night by a man who was yelling slurs at me.
 This wasn’t the first, nor the last time, but, now, every time I walk on St. Catherine street, I hold my breath.

 No matter where I went in the world, my appearance was a point of contention.
-Even in Egypt, Eurocentric colonial standards of beauty still persist, as British rule only ended in 1956—only two years before my dad was born.
+Even in Egypt, Eurocentric colonial standards of beauty still persist, as British colonialism only officially ended in 1956—the year my dad was born.
 The streets are littered with billboards for Fair & Lovely, a skin lightener, and hair relaxers that my cousins would recommend to me.

 Eventually, I became frustrated with constant physical self-awareness.
 I looked for strong Egyptian role models who looked like me, such as Mona Eltahawy and Nawal El-Saadawi: Two intersectional-feminist writers.
 I learned about my heritage, albeit sometimes through Wikipedia.
 Therapy also helped.
 As I began to discover more about my rich ancestry, I began to decolonize my beauty standards, and I started to love myself.

 I have the crooked nose of my ancestors; I carry my history in every one of my facial features.
 I am now glad to be my father’s lookalike.
 I have come to recognize that I am like my mom in a lot of ways, too—we both have the same deafening laugh, fiery courage, and ability to bulldoze every barrier in our way.
 My nose is huge, as are my lips and brown eyes—and I love them.